 Business Information Session

-This session is designed to provide you with information on one of our most popular academic area of interest, Business Administration.
-Faculty members will describe the program’s curriculum, internship opportunities, and international experiences.
+Business Administration faculty members will describe the program’s curriculum, internship opportunities, and international experiences.
 Bellarmine’s Rubel School of Business is accredited by the AACSB International – the first and only private school in Kentucky to achieve this distinction.